zigzap/zap/README.md

 $ zig init-exe
 $ git init      ## (optional)
 ```
-**Note 1**: Zap is developed with zig master.
-This version of zig has the
-package management features in place that are used in the following
-instructions.
-Nix users are lucky; you can use the existing `flake.nix` and run
+**Note**: Nix/NixOS users are lucky; you can use the existing `flake.nix` and run
-`nix develop` to get a development shell providing zig, and also all
+`nix develop` to get a development shell providing zig and all
-dependencies to build the and run the GO, python, and rust examples for the
+dependencies to build and run the GO, python, and rust examples for the
 `wrk` performance tests.
+For the mere building of zap projects,
-For mere building, `nix develop .#build` will only
+`nix develop .#build` will only fetch zig 0.11.0.
-fetch zig master.

 With an existing zig project, adding zap to it is easy: